 Regulate your own nervous system

-When a teen gets worked up and is acting impulsively and aggressively, parents need to stay calm and de-escalate the aggressive situation.
-To overcome the stress response that fires up in the face of teen aggression, parents can activate the relaxation response using practices such as deep breathing.
+When a teen is acting impulsively and aggressively, it’s important to stay calm and de-escalate the aggressive situation.
+To overcome the stress response that fires up in the face of teen aggression, you can activate the relaxation response using practices such as deep breathing.
 Try the Square Breathing exercise: inhale for a count of four, hold for a count of four, exhale for a count of four, hold for a count of four, and repeat.
 You can also try inhaling for a count of five and exhaling for a count of seven.

 Give teens skills for anger management